UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Introduction

 UD Indonesian-CSUI treebank was converted automatically from the **Kethu** treebank, an Indonesian constituency treebank in the Penn Treebank format.
-The Kethu treebank itself was converted from a consituency treebank built by [**Dinakaramani et al. (2015)**](https://github.com/famrashel/idn-treebank) using a semi-automatic approach.
-The bracketing conversion to the PTB format was automatic, but the revising of word segmentation, POS tagging and some syntactic annotations was done manually.
+The Kethu treebank itself was converted from a consituency treebank built by [**Dinakaramani et al. (2015)**](https://github.com/famrashel/idn-treebank).

 Other characteristics of the treebank:
 * This treebank consists of 1030 sentences and 28K words.
+We devide CSUI treebank into testing and training dataset:
+  * Testing dataset consist of around 10K words
+  * Training dataset consist of around 18K words
 * The genre of the sentences are mainly news in formal Indonesian.
 * Average sentence length is around 27.4 words per-sentence, which is very high compare to the [Indonesian-PUD](https://github.com/UniversalDependencies/UD_Indonesian-PUD) treebank that has average sentence length of 19.4.